luschool/Extra-Credit/Archdocumentation.md

 process.
 I made sure to delete any partitions on USB 2 as it would soon be my persistent bootable Arch Linux.

-Once both drives were ready I restarted my computer and using the boot menu I booted into USB 1 while using my laptop to help guide my way.
+Once both drives were ready I restarted my computer and using the boot menu, I booted into USB 1 which was created above.
+Using your laptop or phone to follow the guide below or google any problems will help tremendously.

 Arch Linux has a ton of great information on their wiki along with their own Installation guide.
 However it wasnt as clear as I would of liked it to be.
 I also